 Here are the four components of customer relationship management…

+In this article, I want to talk about four components of CRM in a customer-centric enterprise.
 I believe you still remember the definition of customer relationship management?
-If not you have to read my article where I wrote on customer relationship management and customer care.
+If not you have to read my article where I wrote about customer relationship management and customer care.

 The reason is that without reading that article, you may not understand what I am about to say now.